 When younger children are learning to write help them with letter reversals.
 ALWAYS provide a correct model when teaching letter formation.
 Highlight the left side of the paper, use a sticker on the left side of the paper to encourage them to understand the right from left sides.
 Use graphic organizers and graph paper to help with spacing.
 Use raised line paper to help with proper letter height.
 If your child is interested in Minecraft or Pokemon, check out

-our new handwriting worksheets Laminate for multiple uses.
+our new handwriting worksheets and activity packs.
+Laminate for multiple uses.

 4) Provide alternatives to written expression.